go-vela/community/proposals/2024/10-01_projektor_integration.md

 1. Why is this required?

 * Current Projektor is an open-source project and not actively maintained.
-* This allows users to access test reports without needing use vela-projektor plugin.
+* This allows users to access test reports without needing use special test plugins that interact with other infrastructure.
 * It may set the groundwork for feature flags, meaning faster feature rollout and easier feature rollback.

 2. If this is a redesign or refactor, what issues exist in the current implementation?